bonasunu/bonasunu/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Bonaventura, a passionate self-taught full stack developer from Indonesia.
-Welcome to my journal about my journey to become modern self-taught developer.
+Welcome to my journal about my journey to become modern software developer.
 My account consists of many repos from algorithmic challenges to web elements.
 Ciao!